DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeList/1 Configuration/onCellPrepared.md

 The cell's raw value.
 Available if the **rowType** is *"data"*.

 ##### field(e.watch): function()
-Allows tracking a variable and performing actions when it changes.
+Allows you to track a variable and execute actions when it changes.
 Applies when [repaintChangesOnly](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/repaintChangesOnly.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#repaintChangesOnly') is **true**.
 This function has the following parameters:

 - **getter(data)**: Function